Want to make your resume shine? Review the following guidance on format, content, and more.

 Why is this important?
 Results rarely carry over from one context to the next.
 It is highly unlikely that you will need to tackle exactly the same problem at Tuck as you did previously in your career.
 Your behaviors are transferable skills that can indicate your impact at Tuck and in your professional life, and they help us calibrate across diverse backgrounds and experiences.
 By providing examples of your behavior, you show us how those impressive results were earned and that your strong performance can be replicated at Tuck and beyond.

 Beyond Your Professional Experience

 Finally, pay attention to the non-professional part of your resume.
 The Education and Personal sections of your resume are just as important as the professional section and are used for the same purpose—to showcase your achievements and transferable skills.
 Use the Education section to show us more than just the school(s) you have attended—we see this information in your application and on your transcript(s).
 Focus on showing leadership and/or involvement (for instance, clubs or societies that you led), entrepreneurial mindset (clubs and societies that you founded) and evidence of achievement (strong GPA, strong GMAT/GRE, academic or athletic achievements, Deans List, etc.).

 Use the Personal section to highlight leadership and/or involvement, achievement (e.g., pastimes that show a commitment to excellence), or a desire to drive change (community contributions, etc.).
 And if space allows for it, consider adding one or two lines in your personal section that are purely about your interests.
 This information helps us see more of you, the applicant, and is often used by our interviewers to start small-talk and get to know you better.
-Try to be specific when listing interests, so instead of saying that you enjoy “baking and reading," consider writing “conquering sourdough bread baking and reading about Baroque composers.”
+Be specific when listing interests, so instead of saying that you enjoy “baking and reading," consider writing “mastering sourdough bread baking and reading about Baroque composers.”